 Lost & Found

-For items believed lost in Sanford Stadium, please contact the University of Georgia Police Department at detectives@police.uga.edu.
+For items believed to have been lost in Sanford Stadium, please contact the University of Georgia Police Department at detectives@police.uga.edu.

 First Aid